visipedia/inat_comp/README_raw.md

 $$

 ## Differences from iNaturalist 2017 Competition
-The 2018 competition differs from the [2017 Competition](README_2017.md) in several ways:
+The 2018 competition differs from the [2017 Competition](2017/README.md) in several ways:

 ### Species Only
 The 2017 dataset categories contained mostly species, but also had a few additional taxonomic ranks (e.g. genus, subspecies, and variety).
 The 2018 categories are all species.

-### Evaluation on Tail Species Only
-For the 2017 competition, participants were evaluated on all 5k categories.
-The 2017 competitors acheived impressive classification scores for categories with a large number of training images.
-For the 2018 competition we are only evaluating participants on species from the *tail*.
-Participants are encouraged to use the species from the head in novel ways to increase classification performance on species from the tail.

 ### Taxonomy Information & Obfuscation
 The 2018 dataset contains kingdom, phylum, class, order, family, and genus taxonomic information for all species.
 However, we have obfuscated all taxonomic names to hinder participants from constructing web search terms to collect additional data.

+### Data Overlap
+The 2018 dataset contains some of the same species and images that are found in the 2017 dataset.
+However, we will not provide a mapping between the two datasets.

 ## Guidelines

-Participants are welcome to use the [iNaturalist 2017 Competition dataset](README_2017.md) as an additional data source.
-There is an overlap bewteen the 2017 categories and the 2018 *head species*, however we do not provide a mapping from the 2017 categories to the 2018 categories.
+Participants are welcome to use the [iNaturalist 2017 Competition dataset](2017/README.md) as an additional data source.
+There is an overlap bewteen the 2017 species and the 2018 species, however we do not provide a mapping from the 2017 categories to the 2018 categories.
 Besides the 2017 dataset, participants are restricted from collecting additional natural world data for the 2018 competition.
 Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models, or iNaturalist 2017 pretrained models).
 Please specify any and all external data used for training when uploading results.

 The general rule is that participants should only use the provided training and validation images to train a model to classify the test images.
 We do not want participants crawling the web in search of additional data for the target categories.
 Participants should be in the mindset that this is the only data available for these categories.